acranej/MantaSVAnnotator/README.md

 Takes Manta bedpe from either the MANTA_vcf2bedpe function or from the svtools.
 Annotates each breakpoint to determine if it is in a gencode identified region.
 This function also outputs genes that are present in the TAD the SV occurs in.

-Uses fuzzy filtering based on gnomad germline SVs to determine somatic events. {%.sv.annotated.bedpe} contains both germline and somatic annotated events.  {%.somatic_only_sv.annotated.bedpe} contains all SV annotations that were not within 200bp of a perfect match in the gnomad germline SV reference.
+Uses fuzzy filtering based on gnomad germline SVs to determine somatic events. {%.sv.annotated.bedpe} contains both germline and somatic annotated events.  {%.somatic_only_sv.annotated.bedpe} contains all SV annotations that were not within 100bp of a perfect match in the gnomad germline SV reference or have a span greater than 1000bp.

 use `Manta_SV_Annotator_2` (REQUIRED inputs are input fiile path, output directory, gene annotation file, and germline annotation file)